MHASSAN206/reading-notes/README.md

 - practice, Get feedback and comment and fix the issue .
 + If they can do you can do it.

-*italicized text* image courtsey from quotesgram.com
+Italicized text is the *image courtsey from quotesgram.com*.